jsteyn/git-novice-speed/episodes/4_track-changes.md

 Let's create a file called `earth.txt` to start recording the events taking place on the planet Earth.

 Open Notepad++.
-Click on `File` in the menu at the top of the Notepad++ window.
-Select `Open Folder as Workspace`.
-Find the directory that you cloned the multiverse repository to and click `Open`

 By default an empty new file is created called `new 1`.
 Type the text below into the editor: